Hysilie/Hysilie/README.md

 Hello, I’m Marion.
 A french learner. 👩🏻

 I am interested in web developpement.
 I am at the first level of my learning.
-I have for objective to discover some web language and get a specialization of one or two of temps with time.
+I have for objective to discover some web language and get a specialization of one or two of them with time.

 I started to learn with much interest in february 2022.
 I am actually working in a totally other domain so I use my free time to learn step by step some web things.